 - Claimant failed to notify their employer in a timely manner

-- Injured employee was intoxicated or under the influence of drugs at the time of the injury
+- The injured employee was intoxicated or under the influence of drugs at the time of the injury

-- Worker failed to treat their injuries with a certified doctor
+- The worker failed to treat their injuries with a certified doctor

 - Injured claimant failed to receive any medical treatment

-- Employee did not file the required forms before their deadlines
+- The employee did not file the required forms before their deadlines

-- Injuries in question was caused by inappropriate workplace behavior
+- Injuries in question were caused by inappropriate workplace behavior

 - Injury was caused by a preexisting condition